 How To Write A Great LinkedIn Summary

-Did you know every 10 seconds a hire is made using LinkedIn?
+Did you know 6 hires are made every minute using LinkedIn?
 This powerful networking platform can be extremely helpful in navigating a crowded job market.
 However, you will never be able to deploy LinkedIn to its full capacity unless you are maximizing your opportunities via the thing you have most control over: your profile.

 While there are many parts to your LinkedIn profile, perhaps the most underestimated tool is writing a powerful LinkedIn summary.
 Taking the time to write an exceptional summary will be well worth your time.
 Under your profile picture and tagline, the LinkedIn Summary section will display right under your tagline when someone views your profile.
 By default, the first ~300 characters (approximately 3 lines) will be view-able when someone looks at your profile.
 However, the version of LinkedIn that recruiters utilize will display your entire summary.

 Key Attributes of a Strong Summary

 - Write your summary from the first-person perspective.
 The summary should be your elevator speech for people you are meeting on LinkedIn.

 - You’re opening line should be catchy and make the reader want to click “show more”.
 A great summary will never be read if the opening line isn’t compelling.